 - For fly-in pike fishing try Alexander, Shell, Eightmile, Trapper, Flathorn, and Sucker lakes.

-Please review the Emergency Orders and Advisory Announcements below in their entirety before heading out on your next fishing trip.
+Please review the emergency orders and advisory announcements below in their entirety before heading out on your next fishing trip.

-- Emergency Order 2 KS-2-06-21 allows catch-and-release only of king salmon in the Little Susitna River and limits sport fishing gear to one unbaited, single-hook, artificial lure through 11:59 p.m.
-Tuesday,
+- Emergency Order 2-KS-2-33-22 closes the Little Susitna to sport fishing for king salmon and continues to limit sport fishing gear for other species to one unbaited, single-hook, artificial lure through 11:59 p.m.
+Wednesday, July 13, 2022.

 For additional information, please contact the ADF&G Palmer Area Office at (907) 746-6300.